The Lost Fort

 The dedication stones (the tabulae ansatae are to the left)

 Vespasian had a soft spot for the Egyptian gods.
-Before claiming the postion of emperor, he visited the Serapis temple in Alexandria and was told by the god he'd be succesful.
+Before claiming the postion of emperor, he visited the Serapis temple in Alexandria and was told by the god he'd be successful.
 According to Sueton, Serapis even worked a miracle on Vespasian's behalf.
 Serapis is another of those syncretistic gods, uniting Zeus, Osiris and Apis, the sacred bull; he was the god of the Nile flood (fertility), healing and oracles, but also of death.
 He is the husband of Isis who became the protective goddess of the Flavian dynasty like Venus had been for the Julio-Claudian emperors.
-There must have been a temple of Jupiter and/or the Capitolinian Trias as well, but it has not been found.
+There must have been a temple of Jupiter and/or the Capitolinian Trias in Mainz as well, but it has not been found.

 The commission of the Isis temple fell in a time of political change and could have been meant as some sort of symbolic act.
 Vespasian had won the strife for the imperial purple.
 The civilian settlements of Moguntiacum had been destroyed during the Batavian rebellion

 , together with the fort at Vetera (Xanten) and other places, so there was a lot of building going on along the middle and lower Rhine.
-Moreover, the Rhine legions had to be restructured; two legions had been almost destroyed when Vetera fell (V Alaudae, XV Primigenia), two that sided with the rebels were disbanded (XVI Gallica) or partly disbanded and merged with another legion (I Germanica, merged with VII Gemina).
+Moreover, the Rhine legions had to be restructured; two legions had been almost destroyed when Vetera fell (V Alaudae, XV Primigenia), thoase that sided with the rebels were disbanded (XVI Gallica) or partly disbanded and merged with another legion (I Germanica, merged with VII Gemina).

 Overview with a projection of an Isis statue

-The Hallstatt burial mounds must still have been visible at the time the temple was built, thus part of the area along the road between the fort on the Kästrich hill and the Rhine bridge may have been considered sacred ground.
+The Hallstatt burial mounds must still have been visible at the time the temple was built, thus the part of the area along the road between the fort on the Kästrich hill and the Rhine bridge may have been considered sacred ground.
 It could explain the lack of the usual artisan workshops and other hovels that gathered along such roads.
 One of the graves was then deliberately used as centre of the temple.

 The Isis / Mater Magna temple doesn't follow the style of Gallo-Roman arcade temples (Umgangstempel